21 must-have items for your next trip to Disney | CNN Underscored

 “Bring lots of them since they get dirty and sweaty!” says Stryker.

-“I particularly like the Vera Bradley ones for women and Old Navy masks with adjustable straps for kids,” says Stryker, “While the mask policy is much more lenient now, there are locations you will need to wear one (including your flight and at the airport).”
+“I particularly like the Vera Bradley ones for women and Old Navy masks with adjustable straps for kids,” says Stryker.
+“While the mask policy is much more lenient now, there are locations you will need to wear one (including your flight and at the airport).”

 Check out more ultra-breathable face masks here.